Energy Transition Generative AI

 (You must be an Enverus Intelligence® Research subscriber to access links below)

-As an Analyst on the Energy Transition Research team at Enverus, Carson is the lead on data centers and advanced energy technologies.
+As an analyst on the Enverus Intelligence® Research (EIR) team, Carson is the lead on data centers and advanced energy technologies.
 He was previously an analyst on the macro team and has additional experience advising large industrial consumers on their energy consumption.
 His education in economics at the University of Alberta focused on industrial organization and power markets.

 Subscribe to the Enverus Blog